Complete results for a numerical evaluation of interior point solvers for large-scale optimal power flow problems: Optimization software

-The solution of linear systems of equations is the cornerstone of an robust high-performance optimization package.
+The solution of sparse linear systems is the cornerstone of an robust high-performance optimization package.
 Here we describe some sparse direct linear solvers.
-Specific results for the OPF problems are presented in section~\ref{sec:benchmarking}. \begin{description} \item HSL 2002 \cite{HSL} is an ISO Fortran library of packages for many areas in scientific computation.
-It is probably best known for its codes for the direct solution of sparse linear systems, including multifrontal algorithm with approximate minimum degree ordering (MA57). \IPOPT{} provides support for a wide variety of linear solvers, including HSL linear solvers MA27, MA57 and others.
-Evaluation of the individual solvers in terms of robustness and performance is provided in \cite{HSLbenchmarks}.
+Specific results for the OPF problems are presented in section~\ref{sec:benchmarking}. \begin{description} \item HSL 2002~\cite{HSLold, HSL} is an ISO Fortran library of packages for many areas in scientific computation.
+It is probably best known for its codes for the direct solution of sparse linear systems, including multifrontal algorithm with approximate minimum degree ordering (MA57). \IPOPT{} provides support for a wide variety of linear solvers, including HSL linear solvers MA27, MA57 and others. \matlab{} uses the MA57 routines for real sparse symmetric matrices (operator \texttt{ldl}).
+Evaluation of the individual solvers in terms of robustness and performance is provided in~\cite{HSLbenchmarks}.

-\item SuiteSparse \cite{SuiteSparse} is a suite of sparse matrix packages, many of which are used in MATLAB.
-Multifrontal LU factorization from the UMPFACK appears in MATLAB as LU and backslash operators.
-The solver is used by default in MATLAB-based \MIPS{} package.

-\item \PARDISO{} \cite{Pardiso:2006} is a thread-safe, high-performance, robust, memory efficient software for solving large sparse symmetric and unsymmetric linear systems of equations on shared-memory and distributed-memory multiprocessors. \IPOPT{} and \MIPS{} contain ready to use interfaces to the solver. \end{description}
+\item \PARDISO{}~\cite{Pardiso:2006} is a thread-safe, high-performance, robust, memory efficient software for solving large sparse symmetric and unsymmetric linear systems of equations on shared-memory and distributed-memory multiprocessors. \IPOPT{} and \MIPS{} contain ready to use interfaces to the solver. \end{description}

 We note that in our study we consider \IPOPT{} with \PARDISO{} and HSL MA57 solvers and \MIPS{} with the default backslash '\textbackslash' solver and \PARDISO{}. \KNITRO{} may utilize HSL routines MA27 or MA57 in order to solve linear systems arising at every iteration of the algorithm.